saltstack-formulas/apache-formula/docs/README.rst

    :scale: 100%
    :target: https://github.com/semantic-release/semantic-release

-Formulas to set up and configure the Apache HTTP server.
+Formulas to set up and configure the Apache HTTP server on GNU/Linux, FreeBSD, and Windows OS.

 .. contents:: **Table of Contents**